 November is Native American Heritage Month, and I use the board for an Indigenous Peoples Around the World display to bring awareness of this issue and support our IB program.
 I create the display by continent and post signs with historical insights or quotations, along with pictures of book covers of our indigenous collection, including books by and about Native Americans.

 The March board is handled by the Fine Arts Department to feature Music in Schools Month and Youth in Art month.
 The April board is handled by the Math and Science teachers for Math Awareness Month and Earth Month, which includes highlights from our student Recycling Club.
 October is National Bullying Prevention Month and National Red Ribbon Week.
 Our school counselors—and student office aides—take on the bulletin board since they sponsor Red Ribbon Week and bullying also falls under their purview.

-January is for our Internet Safety Month, during which all district librarians present lessons to our entire school.
+January is for our district Internet Safety Month, during which all librarians present lessons to our schools.
 National Internet Safety Month is actually in June, but since we aren’t in school, our district has chosen January for these important lessons with the theme Be Safe in Cyberspace and Become a Digital Citizen.
 In addition to the board, student-created posters from my Library Lessons are displayed around the hallways.